Application manifest

 When gpu video encoder is specified in the manifest, AMS can fail to create an application if:

-• All GPU slots are used up by running containers.
+• All GPU slots are used up by running instances.

 • There is no GPU support across the entire LXD cluster.